Digiman/GitHelperApp/Readme.md

 ---

-Using the tool during the release
+## Using the tool during the sprint release

 For usual release we have a lot of changes in the different repositories and it hard to track all the changes for them.
-So the solutions is the new tool that able to run comparison between branches and identify the changes and build list of them.
+So the solution here is to have the new tool that able to run comparison between branches and identify the changes and build list of them.

 The tool help to: